 This new page is a gateway to a range of specially selected weather-station accessories that we are planning to offer.
 These accessories will all be noteworthy in some way, either as interesting and unusual sensor types or simply as best-in-class value for more familiar weather accessories.
-We have a number of further products in mind to add to this range during 2013, which will be listed on this summary page as they become available.
-We won't always be able to post full product and price details immediately, but if you see a new product described here on this summary page it will be available for purchase - please contact us directly for further information.
+We won’t always be able to post full product and price details immediately, but if you see a new product described here on this summary page it will be available for purchase – please contact us directly for further information.

 Hydreon RG-11 Rain Sensor